what is arithmetic mean and its importance

 x = series of figures in a given data

-Ʃx = the total of the values of series of figures in a given data
+Ʃx = the total of the values of a series of figures in a given data

-Note: This formular is used especially when the figures are small and ungrouped.
+Note: This formula is used especially when the figures are small and ungrouped.

 Example 1